Azure/logicapps/github-sample/README.md

 ## DevOps

 You can view a sample of this project's GitHub Actions in .github/workflows.
+We have sample pipelines for both containers and zip deployments.

 BEFORE YOU RUN:
 1. Add Azure credentials to Secrets